learn-co-students/git-flow-nyc-web-career-040119/README.md

 #### Walrus Branch

-From `master`, make a new branch, `add-walrus`.
+From master, make a new branch, `add-walrus`.
 On this branch, you're going to add the below code to `index.html`, under the tree and turtle pictures.

 ```html
 <!-- begin walrus picture and caption -->